binfalse/GEMtractor/docs/application-note/README.md

 ## Abstract
 * **Summary:** Computational metabolic models typically encode for graphs of species, reactions, and enzymes.
 Comparing genome-scale models through topological analysis of multipartite graphs is challenging.
-However, in many practical cases it is not neccesary to compare the full networks.
+However, in many practical cases it is not necessary to compare the full networks.
-Identifing a subnetwork from a whole genome model can be done by FBA or knock out experiments.
 The GEMtractor is a web-based tool to trim models encoded in SBML.
-It can be used to extract subnetworks, for example focussing on reaction- and enzyme-centric views into the model.
+It can be used to extract subnetworks, for example focusing on reaction- and enzyme-centric views into the model.
 * **Availability and Implementation:** The GEMtractor is licensed under the terms of [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) and developed at [github.com/binfalse/GEMtractor/](https://github.com/binfalse/GEMtractor/) -- a public version is available at [sbi.uni-rostock.de/gemtractor](https://www.sbi.uni-rostock.de/gemtractor).
 * **Contact:** ..@..